zsiciarz/django-handstand-zsiciarz/README.rst

  * sexy admin skin, thanks to Grappelli
  * web i18n management with django-rosetta (now with Grappelli integration!)
  * basic templates using parts of HTML5 Boilerplate

-Use it if you want, but for your own risk ;)